-Refer to subsection 21(1) of the Act.
+1 Refer to subsection 21(1) of the Act.

-Refer to section 16ZD of the Act.
+2 Refer to section 16ZD of the Act.

 - (b) the minimum termination value. - 10.
-The termination value of a policy must be adjusted, if necessary, so that it satisfies the following conditions: - (a) for an investment linked policy, the unit prices used for determining the termination value must be consistent with the fair values of the assets backing the policy; - (b) the termination value cannot be less than: - (i) the discounted present value of claims incurred prior to the termination date (whether reported or not and taking appropriate account of claims settlement costs); plus - (ii) the value of the unexpired risks or, where greater, contractual premium refunds; - (c) if the company's obligation to pay a termination value under the policy involves: - (i) deferred payments; or - (ii) payment by instalments over a period;

-the termination value is the present value of those payments;
+The termination value of a policy must be adjusted, if necessary, so that it satisfies the following conditions: - (a) for an investment-linked policy, the unit prices used for determining the termination value must be consistent with the fair values of the assets backing the policy; - (b) the termination value cannot be less than: - (i) the discounted present value of claims incurred prior to the termination date (whether reported or not and taking appropriate account of claims settlement costs); plus - (ii) the value of the unexpired risks or, where greater, contractual premium refunds; - (c) if the company's obligation to pay a termination value under the policy involves: - (i) deferred payments; or - (ii) payment by instalments over a period the termination value is the present value of those payments; and

-- (d) if the company's obligation under a policy involves payment of an income stream (e.g. immediate annuities and disability claims in course of payment) or if the policy is fixed term/rate business or funeral bond business, the termination value cannot be less than the Risk-free best estimate liability. - 11.
+- (d) if the company's obligation under a policy involves payment of an annuity or if the policy is fixed term/rate business or funeral bond business, the termination value cannot be less than the risk-free best estimate liability. - 11.
 The discount rate used for the purpose of subparagraphs 10(b) and 10(c) must be the risk-free discount rate.
-The illiquidity premium may be added to the risk-free discount rate if the illiquidity premium is used in determining the Risk-free best estimate liability.
+The illiquidity premium must be added to the risk-free discount rate if the illiquidity premium is used in determining the risk-free best estimate liability.